serkanokur79/build-your-own-low-code-chatbot/README.md

 ## 2️⃣ First try the concepts in a Colab Notebook
 To kick this workshop off, we'll first try the concepts in a [Colab Notebook](https://colab.research.google.com/drive/1_n-QZyuP898JNaX7RDnCmw9lkibgEuP-).

-This notebook shows the steps to take to use the Astra DB Vector Store as a means to make LLM interactions meaningfull and without hallucinations.
+This notebook shows the steps to take to use the Astra DB Vector Store as a means to make LLM interactions meaningful and without hallucinations.
 The approach taken here is Retrieval Augmented Generation.

 You'll learn: